-Each Spring or Summer, ACL holds a one-day professional development Institute to focus on a different topic with guest speakers including authors, illustrators, publishers, and experts.
-Institute topics are wide-ranging, from preschool books and programming, to feeding children at the library and diversity in collections, to middle schoolers’ development and their books.
-Each Institute committee also compiles and publishes a bibliography of books and other resources related to the topic.
-Institute years and titles are below, and, where available, biographies and additional information can be found by clicking on Institute titles.
+ACL holds an annual one-day professional development institute focused on current trends and topics in the field of youth literature and librarianship.
+Guest speakers include noted authors, illustrators, publishers, and other experts.
+Topics are wide-ranging, from preschool books and programming, to feeding children at the library and diversity in collections, to middle schoolers’ development and their books.
+Institute years and titles are listed below, with bibliographies, resources and additional information included if available.

 ACL Institute 2000, A Picture’s Worth a Thousand Words: The Art of Illustrating Children’s Books.
 Speakers: Ted and Gloria Rand, K.T.
 Horning, Melissa Sweet, and Melissa Bay Mathis.